-1. Introduction
+1. INTRODUCTION

 The evaluation of phase 6 of the economic management support programme (MOZ 28) recommended that SDC undertakes a rapid assessment of the feasibility of implementing a programme of capacity building in investment and development strategy and policy in Nampula.
-This assessment was expected to provide crucial inputs for the formulation of phase 7 of MOZ 28 in Nampula and link capacity building in economic management with crucial development needs.1 The study was undertaken between March and May 2003, and involved three stages: desk work, field research and the writing of the final report.
-The consultant also attended the Nacala Corridor Investor's Conference.
+This assessment was expected to provide crucial inputs for the formulation of phase 7 of MOZ 28 in Nampula and link capacity building in economic management with crucial development needs.
+The study was undertaken between March and May 2003, and involved three stages: desk work, field research and the writing of the final report.
+The consultant also attended the Nacala Corridor Investor's Conference, which took place in 27 and 28 of February 2003.